sadoprotocol/sado.space/public/docs/sdk/order.md

       {% preview-object-item name="signature.desc" type="string" required=false description="Signature description is required when signing with bech32 or bech32m address." /%}
       {% preview-object-item name="signature.pubkey" type="string" required=false description="Sliced public key is required when signing with a bech32m (taproot) address." /%}

-      {% preview-object-item name="fees" type="object" required=true description="Adjustment settings for the fees to construct the order transaction with.
-Allows for tuning the mempool incentives to pick up and process the order." /%}
-      {% preview-object-item name="fees.network" type="number" required=true description="Additional fee to add to the order to elevate mempool priority" /%}
-      {% preview-object-item name="fees.rate" type="number" required=true description="The fee rate to use for the order to elevate mempool priority" /%}
+      {% preview-object-item name="satsPerByte" type="number" required=true description="Set the amount of sats to pay per byte for the order transaction." /%}

     {% /preview-object %}